Kristina01111000/lavendersite/README.md

 2/17 meeting
 - hide all products page not using it this year
-- she has an order form excel file where they list what they want and have them email them to her

 - total purchase for bundles is the sum of the plants - 10 dollars for bundles
 - remove buy buttons from individual plants in bundle